Airbus delays first delivery of troubled troop carrier

-Airbus, a unit of EADS EAD.PA, had previously scuttled a planned flying display by the A400M troop transport at July's Farnborough Air Show in a high-profile blow to the 20 billion euro ($25.21 billion) project, which has already been hurt by delays and cost overrruns.
+Airbus, a unit of EADS, had previously scuttled a planned flying display by the A400M troop transport at July's Farnborough Air Show in a high-profile blow to the 20 billion euro ($25.21 billion) project, which has already been hurt by delays and cost overrruns.

 At the time Airbus, best-known for its passenger jets, had said civil certification for the plane would be pushed back to the end of August or early September but that it still expected to deliver it to France, its first customer, by early 2013.